grafana/loki/docs/sources/clients/promtail/_index.md

       your log line**.
 It is illustrated at `./clients/pkg/promtail/targets/file/decompresser_test.go`.
 * Positions are supported.
-That means that, if you interrupt Promtail after parsing and pushing 45% of your compressed file data, you can expect Promtail to resume work from the 55% rest.
+That means that, if you interrupt Promtail after parsing and pushing (for example) 45% of your compressed file data, you can expect Promtail to resume work from the last scraped line and process the rest of the remaining 55%.
-* Since decompression and pushing can be very performatic, depending on the size of your compressed file Loki will rate-limit your ingestion.
-In that case you might configure Promtail's `limits_config` to slow the pace or increase ingestion limits on Loki.
+* Since decompression and pushing can be very fast, depending on the size of your compressed file Loki will rate-limit your ingestion.
+In that case you might configure Promtail's [`limits` stage](https://grafana.com/docs/loki/latest/clients/promtail/stages/limit/) to slow the pace or increase ingestion limits on Loki.
 * Log rotations **aren't supported as of now**, mostly because it requires substantial changes on Promtail.
 If you'd like to see support for it, please create a new